heinrichstrasse/GST.200B_MidtermPro/README.md

 25W GST.200UB GIS analysis techniques 2 - Midterm Project – Group 5: Kocheganova Adilya, Wutte Timon, Flor Maximilian

-Project Titel: "Urban Green Space Accessibility & Suitability Analysis for Graz"
+Project Titel: "Urban Green Space Accessibility and Suitability Analysis for Graz"

 This repository documents a Jupyter Notebook workflow for reproducing a green space suitability and accessibility analysis.
 The methodology follows and adapts the approach from Moisa et al. (2023), implemented entirely with open-source geospatial libraries.